martin26/Diablo-II--Vanilla-Frosting/README.txt

                experience beyond 2 screens.
 - (From 1.09): All map sizes are the same size on all difficulties.
 - (From 1.09): Cows, Act Bosses, and Ancients have levels and resistances similar to those in 1.09.
+- (From Classic): Your shield block chance is equal to what is stated on the shield.
+It is no longer based on character level and dexterity.
+- (From Classic): The barbarian's whirlwind skill is no longer dependent on attack speed.
+It attacks at the traditional 4 fps.
+- You can now run multiple clients of Diablo II.
+- The amount of time required to join a TCP/IP game has been significantly reduced!
+It takes about 1-2 seconds to join a LAN game.
+- Ladder Runewords are now enabled on Single Player.
 - All immunities can now be broken.
 Monster resistances are capped at 100 (Excluding enchantments such as Fire, Cold, Lighting, and Stoneskin).
-- Ladder Runewords are now enabled on Single Player.
-- You can now run multiple clients of Diablo II.
 - You can now cube all 33 runes by placing 2x runes -> next rune.
 - You can now downgrade a rune by placing the rune + antidote -> previous rune.
 - The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell